alephium/docs/docs/ralph/danube-features.md

 When a dApp transfers an asset to a recipient, it must ensure that the recipient's UTXO contains at least the `dustAmount!()` of ALPH.

-In the `DustAmounts` contract below, the `transferBeforeDanube` function demonstrates how token transfers worked before Danube.
-It transfers one token to the recipient while also sending the required `dustAmount!()` of ALPH.
-Without this explicit ALPH transfer, the transaction would fail because recipient's UTXO must contain the minimum dust amount.
+Before Danube, dust amounts needed explicit handling.
+The `transferBeforeDanube` function below shows how token transfers required sending the minimum `dustAmount!()` of ALPH alongside the token.
+Without this explicit ALPH transfer, the transaction would fail because recipient's UTXO must contain at least the dust amount.

-In the `transferAfterDanube` function, the explicit transfer of `dustAmount!()` is no longer necessary.
+In the `transferAfterDanube` function, the explicit transfer of `dustAmount!()` of ALPH is no longer necessary.
 The transaction caller will automatically cover the dust amount for the recipient.
 This change also eliminates the need for the `preapprovedAssets = true` annotation.

 ```rust
 Contract DustAmounts() {